Klaudioz/klaudioz.eth/content/projects/venausa.md

 - Video edition (My wife)
 - Graphics creation (Help by [grezan](www.grezan.cl))

-I'm very happy with the result, but I'm still waiting to get more students.
-One of my students is starting the process to go to the US to study a master, so his success can help to leverage the project soon.
+I'm delighted with the results of this project, but I'm still waiting to get more students.
+One of my students is starting to go to the US to study for a master's, so his success can help leverage the project soon.